kindkaktus/shell-tips/README.md

   `sudo chmod -R g+w /var/www`

-- Additionally, you can set setgid on all directories under `/var/www` to have all files created under `/var/www` to be owned by the `www-data` group.
+- It is also recommended that you set setgid on `/var/www` to have all files created under `/var/www` owned by the `www-data` group.

   `sudo find /var/www -type d -exec chmod g+s {} \; `

+Notice that it it not possible set setuid on `/var/www` so that all new files created under `/var/www` owned by the `phpadmin` user (only possible on FreeBSD).
+The best you can do is to give all *existing* files in `/var/www` read and write permission for owner and group:

+  `sudo find /var/www -type f -exec chmod ug+rw {} \;`

 You might have to log out and log back in to be able to make changes if you're editing permission for your own account.